syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/How-to.md

 }
 {% endhighlight %}

-## Loading UITableView as a contentview of SfPopupLayout
+## Loading UITableView as a content view of SfPopupLayout

 SfPopupLayout allows you to load UITableView as a content view.